damachad/42_cub3d/README.md

 - Checker for other elements besides the map (textures and colors);

 Graphics:
-- How to get strip from a mlx image and draw it?
-Textured walls;
+- Textured walls (how to get information from textures and incorporate with draw_line to draw specific color in pixel?);
 - Fix direction line on minimap (how to make it rotate with the player, maintaining its length);
 - Fisheye correction not working perfectly;